 Drum and Bass and UK Garage are close neighbours on the compatibility map — this is a natural transition that audiences instinctively accept.
 With a 43 BPM difference, you'll need to plan the tempo shift — a breakdown, loop, or half-time trick will smooth the jump.
 Energy drops from very high to medium to high — you're bringing the room down, so the blend needs to feel intentional, not like a mistake.
-The biggest texture shifts are in brightness (lower in UK Garage) and bass weight (higher) — these define the character of this transition.
+The biggest texture shifts are in groove (higher in UK Garage) and brightness (lower) — these define the character of this transition.

 Drum and Bass BPM